 If you have a real passion for working with animals, you will discover a wide choice of occupations in the thriving and varied animal management sector.
 This course gives you a solid introduction to all aspects of animal management to prepare you for a highly successful career.

-This two-year programme consists of 12 modules designed to reflect the diverse nature of animal management.
+This two-year course consists of 12 modules designed to reflect the diverse nature of animal management.
 These will be delivered through engaging lectures and practical studies in our laboratories and on-site animal unit.
-Your learning will be enhanced through field day trips (mandatory and voluntary) to enable you to apply theory to practice.
+Your learning will be enhanced through field trips to enable you to apply theory to practice.

 You will also take part in relevant work-based learning equivalent to one day per week.
 Support in identifying appropriate work placement opportunities will be provided.